 STEVEN F. WAKEFIELD (1994): He has held gay and lesbian executive positions since 1976, including leadership of Howard Brown Memorial Clinic until 1988.
 He later directed Test Positive Aware Network and the Night Ministry; was a leader in many social service and religious organizations, including several African American ones; and served on the Chicago Board of Health.
-In 2000, he moved to Seattle, where he directs a project to increase participation by people of color in HIV vaccine trials.
+In 2000, he moved to Seattle, where he works in community education for an HIV vaccine trials program.

-AL WARDELL (1993, now deceased): From 1978, he was a prominent Chicago gay and lesbian community leader and a mainstay of the Illinois Gay and Lesbian Task Force.
+AL WARDELL (1993, now deceased): From 1978, he was a prominent Chicago gay and lesbian community leader and a stalwart of the Illinois Gay and Lesbian Task Force.
 He helped to initiate the first sensitivity training on gay and lesbian concerns for the Chicago Police Department and developed gay and lesbian counseling materials for Illinois public schools.
 Born in 1944, he died in 1995.